JoshBrafman/DocumentStorageSystem/README.md

 ---
 title: |
-    Data Structures Semester Project, Spring 2021: Document Store and Search Engine.
+    Data Structures Semester Project, Spring 2022: Document Storage and Search System.
 ---
-Everything is included in Stage 5.
+The following is the requirements document for the project.
+All five stages are included in the final code.

 Stage 1: Build an In-Memory Document Store **(HashTable)**
 ==========================================================